arpit-saxena/flipbook/README.md

 fc is a compiler for compiling flipbook recipes (written in the flip language) into a flipbook.
 Currently only outputting PDF is supported but other output formats can be easily added.

+## Time Taken

+Overall, I've spent roughly 8-10 hours on the project, spread over many sessions due to the current festive season.

 ## How to run

 To run, we first need to install the required packages.
 So create a virtual environment, activate it and then run `pip install -r requirements.txt`